EruEri/ocithare/README.md

 DESCRIPTION
        Add passwords to cithare

-       At least --website or --username must be present

-       If one of the following option is provided -c, -d, -e, -l, -s, -u, cithare-add(1) will automatically generate a password and the options to generate the password are the same than cithare-generate-password(1)
+       If one of the following option is provided -c, -d, -e, -l, -s, -u, --space, cithare-add(1) will automatically generate a password and the options to generate the password are the same that cithare-generate-password(1).

+       cithare-add(1) is also used to update the password field of entries with the options -r and -R. Both can not be used at the same time.
+The option -R will try to replace a password for an existing entry but if no entry is matched, a new entry will be added whereas with -r, cithare will exit with a non success code if no entry is matched.

+       By default, when a password is automatically generated with the required options, cithare-add(1) prints the generated password and waits the answer for a yes/no question.
+If --yes is given, cithare-add(1) does not ask the question neither prints the generated password.

 OPTIONS
-       -c <LENGTH>, --count=<LENGTH> (absent=8)
+       -c <length>, --count=<length> (absent=16)
            Set the length of the generated password

        -d  Include digit set [0-9]

-       -e <Char>, --exclude=<Char>
+       -e <char>, --exclude=<char>
-           Exclude <Char> from character set
+           Exclude <char> from character set

        -l  Include lowercase letter set [a-z]

-       -m MAIL, --mail=MAIL
+       -m <mail>, --mail=<mail>
-           Chosen MAIL
+           Chosen <mail>

-       -n NAME, --username=NAME, --name=NAME
+       -n <name>, --username=<name>, --name=<name>
-           Chosen NAME
+           Chosen <name>

+       --no
+           Answer no to cithare yes/no questions without prompting

+       -p, --paste
+           Try to write the newly created password into the pastebord.
+If XDG_SESSION_TYPE is set to wayland, invoke wl-copy(1) otherwise invoke xclip(1) by targetting the clipboard X selection.

+       -R, --replace-or-add
+           Replace the password of an existing entry or create it

        -r, --replace
-           Replace a password
+           Replace the password of an existing entry

        -s  Include all printable character that aren't a number or a letter

+       --space
+           Include the whitespace character

        -u  Include uppercased letter set [A-Z]

-       -w WEBSITE, --website=WEBSITE (required)
+       -w <website>, --website=<website> (required)
-           Chosen WEBSITE
+           Chosen <website>

+       -y, --yes
+           Answer yes to cithare yes/no questions without prompting
 ```

+The clipboard handling is plateform dependant.
+- On macOS:
+    - cithare is compiled against `AppKit` framework and use directly the `NSPasteboard` api.
+- On other \*nix (FreeBSD, Linux, ...):
+    - on wayland:
+        - Invoke `wl-copy`
+    - otherwier:
+        - Invoke `xclip`
+- On windows:
+    - No tested

 ## Export